chiffa/BioFlow/dev_log.rst

  - TODO: [USABILITY] fold the p-values into the GO_GDF export in the same way we do it for the interactome

- - TEST: [DEBUG]/[SANITY]: MongoDB:
-    - [TEST] Create a mongoDB connection inside the fork for the pool
-    - [TEST]Move MongoDB interface from configs into a proper location and create DB type - agnostic bindings

  - TODO: [SANITY] Configs management:
     - move the organism to the '~/bioflow'